Exploring New York Law School

 Academic Programs And Curriculum

 New York Law School offers a diverse range of academic programs to suit the needs and aspirations of its students.
-The flagship program is the Juris Doctor (JD), an 86-credit curriculum combining legal theory with practical training.
+The flagship program is the Juris Doctor (J.D.), an 86-credit curriculum combining legal theory with practical training.
 Students can choose from the Full-Time Day Division, Part-Time Evening Division (NYLS Pro), or the Accelerated Two-Year J.D.
 Honors Program, providing flexibility in how they pursue their legal education.

 NYLS stands out for its innovative “Think BIG” curriculum, which lets students specialize in Business and Financial Services, Intellectual Property and Technology, and Government and Public Interest Law.
 This pathway approach aligns education with professional goals, helping students focus their legal training early on.